KaleimS/Team-Role-Generator/README.md

 # Team Role Generator
-  The main purpose of this project was to create a Role Generator to create and maintain a roster of employees and display them as cards using bootstrap.
-It dynamically creates a HTML dynamically using NodeJS, Inquirer and fs, based on the input from the user.
-This was a great project and furthered my knowledge on  Node and how to use Inquirer prompts and questions, I look forward for my future projects that may have a similar functionality.
+  The main objective of this project was to develop a Role Generator that could create and manage a list of employees and display them as cards using Bootstrap.
+It uses NodeJS, Inquirer, and fs to dynamically create an HTML page based on the user's input.
+This project helped me improve my knowledge of Node and how to use Inquirer prompts and questions.
+I'm looking forward to working on similar projects that have the same functionality in the future.
   ## Table of Contents
   * [Usage](#usage)
   * [License](#license)